akhilabuddhi/Akhila_Matlab/README.md

 # Akhila_Matlab
 My MATLAB Assignments

-This is my first matlab assignment
+This is my first matlab assignment.

 In this we need to do some tasks such as
 1. read an image